-Take a closer look at some of the key levy investments in the Hort Innovation Potato - Processing Fund during 2017/18.
-Any resources from these and other levy-funded projects - such as fact sheets, guides and more - are published on the potato processor page at www.horticulture.com.au/potato-processing as they become available.
+Take a closer look at some of the key investments in the Hort Innovation Potato - Fresh Fund during 2017/18.
+Any resources from these and other levy-funded projects - such as fact sheets, guides and more - are published on your grower page at www.horticulture.com.au/potato as they become available.